SylvainRX/WDMyCloud-MediaSorter/README.md

-# Automatically sort media files on a WD My Cloud NAS with Incron
+#Automatically sort media files on a WD My Cloud NAS with Incron

-<h2>Introduction</h2>
+##Introduction

 WD My Cloud is a NAS with a web access provided by Western Digital.
 As it is, it is a great storing device for your media center